Team Leader - Children's Home

 About the role

-As a Team Leader, you will be required to lead shifts, as part of a rota system, when on duty and provide support and guidance to the front-line practitioners on a day-to-day basis and through formal line management responsibilities.
+As a Team Leader, you will be required to lead shifts, as part of a flexible rota system, when on duty and provide support and guidance to the front-line practitioners on a day-to-day basis and through formal line management responsibilities.
 You will also be required to carry out sleeping-in duties, for which an additional allowance will be paid.
-You will work alongside senior managers to ensure risk assessments and related management plans are implemented effectively, reviewed regularly, and updated as required.
+You will work alongside managers to ensure risk assessments and related management plans are implemented effectively, reviewed regularly, and updated as required.

 As well as your experience of working in children’s homes, there are some things we require of you to be successfully appointed to this post: